 Changes made to the topic map are automatically saved, but won’t be made publicly available until you click the Publish Changes button at the top of the screen.

-If you wish to delete the topic map, click the (...) button at the top of the screen and choose Delete.
+If you wish to delete the topic map, click the action button (...) at the top of the screen and choose Delete.

 You can add any number of topics to products, documents, and folders within the catalogue.
 When editing an item, scroll down to the Topics section, click the plus sign button (+), then start typing the name of the topic you want to assign.The search tool will return all existing topics that match your input.
 Left-click on the one you want to select, or use the arrow keys to scroll down and press Enter on the desired topic.
 To remove a topic, click the X on the right-hand side of its corresponding label.